 Moreover, at the discretion of the Federal Council, this tax has the advantage of exercise price incentives broader and longer term, which will continue to develop after 2012 in the prospect of further reductions.
 The consequences for the economy might even be slightly positive, he added in telling you that this tax will lower health costs and it will have positive effects on innovation and technological progress.

-Furthermore, the Federal Council has decided to test the effectiveness of the "climate cent" on fuel based and voluntary.
-The law on CO2 Switzerland already provides business circles and companies can voluntarily take their CO2 emissions reduction measures to prevent the introduction of systematic tax.
-Thus a climate cent will be collected from the oil industry on each liter of imported fuel.
-The ensuing revenue - 70 million Swiss francs - to be used in part to finance projects in third countries and thus acquire emission certificates.
-In Switzerland, it is mainly to promote biofuels and to take action in the field of fuel (buildings, infrastructure).
+On the other hand, the Federal Council has chosen to test the effectiveness of the "climate penny" on fuel and based a voluntary basis.
+The law on CO2 in Switzerland already provides that economic circles and companies can voluntarily take measures to reduce their CO2 emissions in order to avoid the introduction of a systematic tax.
+Thus, a climate cent will be collected from the oil industry on each liter of imported fuel.
+The resulting revenue - 70 million Swiss francs - must be used partly to finance projects in third countries and thus to acquire emission certificates.
+In Switzerland, it is mainly about encouraging biofuels and taking measures in the field of fuels (buildings, infrastructure).

-To implement this "climate cent", it is planned to create a foundation composed of 10 20 to people (petroleum Union, economiesuisse, Swissmem, the Swiss Association of landowners and the Swiss Road Federation), which would select the projects finance.
+To implement this "climate penny", it is planned to create a foundation composed of 10 to 20 people (the Petroleum Union, Economiesuisse, Swissmem, the Swiss Society of Landowners and the Swiss Road Federation), which would choose the projects to finance.

 The solution outlined by the Federal Council, however, raises a number of practical issues that need to be studied in more detail.
 DETEC is therefore in charge of preparing a proposal for the practical application and submit a message before the summer to the Federal Council.